stefan-hoeck/idris2-tutorial/src/Tutorial/Relations.md

 # Relations

-In the last couple of chapters, we looked at how to abstract over recurring patterns in pure, strongly typed functional programming languages.
-We learned how to describe and run computations with side effects, how to sequence effectful computations to create more complex programs, and how to describe folds and traversals over immutable data structures in a flexible and reusable way.
-For programmers coming from languages like Haskell, OCaml, or Scala, most of these things are already well known.
-What sets Idris apart from these languages, is its support for first class
+Note: This is still work in progress.
+Please come back later.

-types: The ability to calculate types from values.
-We will therefore spend some time looking at how we can use dependent types to describe properties of and relations (or contracts) between *values*, and how we can use values of these dependent types as proofs that our functions behave correctly.
+In the [last chapter](DPair.md) we learned, how dependent pairs and records can be used to calculate *types* from values only known at runtime by pattern matching on these values.
+We will now look at how we can describe relations - or *contracts* - between values as types, and how we can use values of these types as proofs that the contracts hold.

 ```idris
 module Tutorial.Relations